 Rewi and Riki will guide our guests on a fascinating foraging walk, followed by a gourmet lunch matching traditional ingredients with interesting wine.

-Join Rewi for our first Urban Forage and Lunch on Saturday 18 August from 9am.
+Join Rewi for our first Urban Forage and Luncheon on Saturday 18 August from 9am.

-Ranger Riki combines vast experience in environmental education with a wealth of knowledge about traditional Maori use of natural resources.
-His upbringing on the shores of Lake Rotoiti has enriched his understanding of the relationship Maori have developed with the natural world
+Park Ranger Riki Bennett combines his vast experience in environmental education with a wealth of knowledge about traditional Maori use of natural resources.
+His upbringing, on the shores of Lake Rotoiti, has enriched his understanding of the relationship Maori have developed with the natural world

-Riki and Rewi will guide our guests on a fascinating foraging walk, followed by a gourmet lunch matching traditional ingredients with interesting wine.
+Riki and Rewi will guide our guests on a fascinating foraging walk, followed by a gourmet luncheon matching traditional ingredients with innovative wines from the Auckland region.

-Join Riki for our first Urban Forage and Lunch on Saturday 18 August from 9am.
+Join Riki for our first Urban Forage and Luncheon on Saturday 18 August from 9am.

-Chef Clint Davies has worked in kitchens throughout the world before discovering his love of smoked meats while in the United States.
-After perfecting his smoking skill, Clint felt compelled to bring the authentic American barbeque concept back to New Zealand.
-Davies combines homemade rubs and sauces with hand-picked premium cuts of meat and smokes them in his custom built smoker.
+Chef Clint Davies has worked in kitchens around the world before discovering his love of smoked meats while living in the United States.
+After perfecting his smoking skill, Clint felt compelled to bring the authentic American barbecue concept back to New Zealand.
+In this class, Clint combines aromatic rubs and sauces with hand-picked premium cuts of meat, prepared in his customised smoker.

 Bob Campbell MW

-Lynette will be teaching a class on natural wines during our General Admission session on Sunday 19 August at 4pm.
+Lynette will present a masterclass on natural wines during our General Admission session on Sunday 19 August at 4pm.

-Stefan, originally from Switzerland, was head chef-tutor at the New Zealand School of Food and Wine from 2012 before moving with his family to Hawkes Bay earlier this year.
-With a background of classic restaurant cooking, Stefan is passionate about sharing his knowledge and techniques from the world of professional kitchens for people to transform their own cooking at home.
-Stefan will be teaching the Further Artisan Bread class on Sunday 19 August at 9.30am as well as leading the Restaurant Guest Chef Experience on Sunday 19 August from 2pm.
+Originally from Switzerland, Stefan was head chef-tutor at the New Zealand School of Food and Wine from 2012 before moving with his family to Hawke's Bay.
+Stefan is passionate about sharing his knowledge and techniques from the world of professional kitchens to enable others to transform their own cooking at home.
+Stefan will be preparing the Urban Forage Luncheon on Saturday 18 August as well as the Swiss Inspiration dinner which you can join as Restaurant Guest Chef for the Night or join for the dinner only on Sunday 19 August at 7pm.

 Joelle is well-known as a wine writer and commentator and a regular wine educator at NZSFW.
 After having fallen in love with wine through a glass of big buttery Chardonnay, she remains passionate about sharing her knowledge and understanding.